japeral/colisionador_releases/README.md

 * Transfer the balance to another BTC wallet where you control the private keys.
 * Please consider donating something to me, thanks: bc1q7gn92ny4c7gd309phkmd24naw8rq2fend44mzj

-## New features, improvements and Contact
-* If interested to add new features, please contact me by email (japeralsoler@gmail.com)
-* I am currently working to port the code to support GPU acceleration.

 ## Benchmark
 |                           Hardware                            |  OS  | Threads| Search speed keys/s |
 | :-------------------------------------------------------------| :--: |:-----: | :-----------------: |